javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 </style>
 ```

-It has no margins, because they are irrelevant here for us, as they are not the part of the element itself.
+It has the border, padding and scrolling.
+The full set of features.
+There are no margins, as they are not the part of the element itself, and there are no special properties for them.

 The element looks like this: